 - Attend an orientation session.

-- Complete the 32 hour Parent Readiness Information Development and Education (PRIDE) training.
-This training teaches the ins and outs of the foster care system, and helps both prospective foster and adoptive parents understand the child welfare system and what to expect when parenting children who have experienced trauma.
+- Complete the 32 hour NTDC Adoptive Parent Preparation Training.
+This training teaches the ins and outs of the foster care system, and helps adoptive parents understand the child welfare system and what to expect when parenting children who have experienced trauma.

 - Complete background, employment and reference checks.